Dr Waheed Mughal

 In past, I worked for the National Bank of Pakistan as a Finance Processing Officer.
 I also supervised a non-formal female literacy project, ‘Voicing of the poor’ funded by the World Bank out of Japanese Social Development Fund and implemented by the Department of Social Welfare, Women Development and Bait-ul-Mal, Government of the Punjab, Pakistan.
 I practically learnt the dynamics and processes of social innovation and entrepreneurship for a family run business through this project.

-Currently, I am working at Brunel University London as a Research Fellow with the principal investigators on the project titled SMEs digital footprints and their ethical implications during the Covid-19 outbreak and beyond.
+Recently, I worked at Brunel University London as a Research Fellow with the principal investigators on the project titled SMEs digital footprints and their ethical implications during the Covid-19 outbreak and beyond.
 This project is funded by the UK Research and Innovation (UKRI).
 I taught Issues and Controversies in International Business Project to UG students, supervised dissertations and marked postgraduate assignments at the Brunel Business School.
 Currently, I am working as a Senior Lecturer in Business Management and Marketing at Canterbury Christ Church University.